My recipes → Your inbox. Sign up today!

 This post may contain affiliate links.

-Oven Roasted Potatoes are a kitchen staple and a go-to side dish.
+Crispy Oven-Roasted Potatoes are a kitchen staple and a go-to side dish.
 In this recipe, baby potatoes are perfectly seasoned and roasted until golden brown with crisp edges.
 These simple potatoes pair fabulously with a variety of meals and work well as breakfast, lunch, or dinner food.
 I will warn you, though, these taters are super addicting!

-They’ve got a nice crispy exterior and soft, pillowy interior — basically, everything we love about fries but without all the oil and deep-frying.
 Additionally, roasted potatoes are inexpensive to make and super satisfying.
 They can be served with just about anything, from hamburgers to eggs, grilled chicken, or fish!
+I especially love them with this garlic yogurt dipping sauce on the side!

 oven roasted potatoes with ketchup